 Because Bates lives on and will educate future generations of students for leadership and service, a wonderful way for every alum to be part of the college’s ongoing mission is to include Bates in your will or retirement plan.
 For information or sample language (PDF) for your will, please contact Susan Dunning (207-786-6246 or email@example.com) or Jennifer Foley (207-785-6242 or firstname.lastname@example.org).

-Gifts to establish permanent, endowed funds that support student financial aid, academic programs, faculty positions, and information technology, and gifts for capital purposes such as construction, renovation, new curricular and extra-curricular programming are crucial to the College’s immediate success and long-term growth.
+Gifts to establish permanent, endowed funds that support student financial aid, academic programs, faculty positions, and information technology, and gifts for capital purposes such as construction, renovation, and new curricular and extracurricular programming are crucial to the college’s immediate success and long-term growth.
 These opportunities to support Bates represent meaningful investments in the Bates experience and in the financial well-being of the College — making a difference in the lives of Bates students today and for generations to come.

 Careful and creative gift and estate planning can maximize the impact of your philanthropy through the development of an individualized approach that complements your financial, tax, and estate situation.
 You can make a lasting impact on Bates — supporting our students and programs far into the future — while also meeting your family and financial goals.

 Bates is recognized as a non-profit institution (PDF) under the terms of section 101(6) of the Internal Revenue Code of 1939, which corresponds to section 501(c)(3) of the 1954 Code.
 Our tax id number is: 01-0211781.Some of the above documents are in Adobe PDF format and require Adobe® Reader® to view and to print them.
 If you do not have Adobe Reader, you may click here to download and install it on your computer.